aiven/aiven-docs/docs/platform/howto/byoc/assign-project-custom-cloud.md

 1. In the **Bring your own cloud** view, select one of the clouds available on the list.

-1. In the selected cloud's page, navigate to the **Available projects** tab and modify the settings provided as needed:
+1. In the selected cloud's page, go to the **Available projects** tab and modify the settings provided as needed:

     -   Select **Set availability** to decide if your custom cloud is